googleinterns/differential-fuzzing-2020/README.md

 **File Key:**

-- *library_set_up*:
-Contains multiple *.sh* files for setting up libraries used in this library

 - *differentialfuzzinglib*:
-Contains files used for the differential fuzzing library
+Contains files used for the differential fuzzing library. in particular

-- *testcode*:
+    baseparser.h: file used a virtual for the differeential fuzzer, and it is used as the base of new classes used with the wrapper

-Code used for testing the differential fuzzer libraries found in *differentialfuzzinglib*, and other tests related to yaml parsing
+    differentialfuzzer.h: methods used for the differential fuzzer wrapepr

+    differentialfuzzer.cpp: code for differentialfuzzer.h

 - *toycases*:
 Directory contains toy cases, and code used for executing, and testing it

-- *examples*:
-Multiple yaml files used for testing